JasonL111/Srun_Checker/README.md

 # Srun_Checker

 This software is designed to batch validate stored account credentials to ensure they are still valid.
 It processes a list of account-password pairs, formatted as "account:password" per line, to verify their validity.
-Work better for Srun深澜 campus WIFI login.
+Work better for Srun 深澜 campus WIFI login.
 Can also work on other targets.

 ## Prerequisites